 Despite this, it can not be denied that this is an impressively immersive production that is filled with heart and drama that will keep you watching right until the very understated and poignant ending.

 By Emma Clarendon

-Into the Night will be available to stream from the 12th January until the 20th February.
+Into the Night will be available to stream until the 31st August 2022.
 Click here to find out more.